AndriyLazorenko/Lipschitz-bandits-experiment/README.md

 `timer.py` is used to annotate functions to time them

 `bayes_opt.py` is used in experiments with reward visualizations and bayesian optimization

+### Known bugs

+Several algorithms are known to underperform outside of [0,1] range.
+It is likely due to hard-coded bug in implementations of these algorithms.
+The bug facilitates hard coupling of those algorithms to [0,1] interval and ensures they don't work as intended outside this interval.

+Therefore, it is not advised to use them outside [0,1] interval.
+The list of malfunctioning algorithms:

+ - Thompson sampling
+ - Zooming
+ - ADTM
+ - ADMM

+It is therefore advised to use the following 2 algorithms in experiments on production:
+ - Epsilon-greedy bandit
+ - Bayesian optimization

+as they have shown the best performance in simulated benchmark and are known to work as intended both on intervals and batches.